dchege711/study_buddy/client_side_react/README.md

 ### Study Buddy (Client Side)

 ### Fixes to make
-* :x: The counts in the left panel tags aren't incrementing :-/
+:x: Functionality: *Increment the counts in the sidebar within the app.
+Actually, finish up cardHasBeenModified() in AppManager.js*

+:x: Efficiency: *To reduce the number of re-renders, store all the changes in a buffer, and then only call SetState() at the very end of the process.*

+:x: Aesthetics: *Damn, the login page is ugly.
+Bump up the CSS*

+:x: User Experience: *Smoothen the next button.
+Eliminate the lag between the next/previous buttons and the card being displayed.*

+:x: User Experience: *When a person applies a filter, reload CardManager to show a card among those that have been chosen.*

+:x: User Experience: *Order the tags by their importance (summing up their urgencies is a good way to go)*

+:x: Efficiency: *Implement a PQ in AppManager.cardHasBeenModified.
+Client side PQ seems to be a better idea*

-* :x: Decide where changes to metadata should be done.
-Should you leave that to the server, or should AppManager handle metadata and send an upload at the end?
+:white_check_mark: Functionality: *Decide where changes to metadata should be done.
+Should you leave that to the server, or should AppManager handle metadata and send an upload at the end?*

-* :x: Implement a PQ in AppManager.cardHasBeenModified.
-Or is it more efficient to do this at the server?
-* :white_checkmark: Although CardManager is controlled, make it somewhat autonomous.
+:white_check_mark: Functionality: *Although CardManager is controlled, make it somewhat autonomous - it should be able to handle all operations on its current card.*

 #### To-Do Items
 * Have some artwork to fill in the blank space in the login page.